Steven Pressman (economist)

-Steven Pressman (born February 23, 1952 in Brooklyn, New York) is an American economist.
+Steven Pressman (born February 23, 1952, in Brooklyn, New York) is an American economist.
 He is a former Professor of Economics and Finance at Monmouth University in West Long Branch, New Jersey.
 He has taught at the University of New Hampshire and Trinity College in Hartford, Connecticut.

 He has served as co-editor of the Review of Political Economy since 1995, as Associate Editor and Book Review Editor of the Eastern Economic Journal since 1989, and a member of the Editorial Advisory Board of the journal Basic Income Studies since 2005.

 He has been on the board of directors of the Eastern Economic Association from 1994 to the present, and since 1996 he has served as Treasurer of the group.
 In addition he has been a regular book reviewer for "Dollars and Sense" since 2010.

 Biography

 Pressman is the elder son of Jeffrey and Phyllis Pressman.
 Pressman and his brother Alan, a bankruptcy attorney on Long Island, attended public school in Queens (New York) and graduated from Francis Lewis High School.
 Pressman's sister-in-law, Melissa Palmer, is a Hepatologist and researcher in the field of liver disease.
 Pressman attended Alfred University in upstate New York, where he received a B.A. in philosophy in 1973.
-He then attended Syracuse University and received an Master of Arts in philosophy in 1976.
+He then attended Syracuse University and received a Master of Arts in philosophy in 1976.
 He went on to study economics at the New School, working with Robert Heilbroner, Edward J. Nell, David Gordon, and Vivian Walsh.
 He received his Ph.D. in 1983 for his work on Francois Quesnay's Tableau Économique, the first economic model.